Home » Stewardship Handbook » Wetland Management

 • Identify and delineate wetland buffers.
 Management activities should be restricted within 30 meters of a wetland and more if possible.
 Some animal species require both wetland and upland habitats for portions of their lifecycle and thus maintaining unfragmented wetland buffers may be critical.

-• Reduce impact of nearby developed areas and impervious surface through buffer planting (see Afforestation/Reforestation section in the Forest Management chapter).
+• Reduce impact of nearby developed areas and impervious surface through buffer planting (see Afforestation/Reforestation section in Forest Management).

 Best (in addition to Good and Better)—